- Do I have a right to maternity care?

 Like NHS treatment generally, maternity care is free of charge to those who are ‘ordinarily resident’ in the UK.
 This can include foreign nationals.
 It may exclude British citizens if they do not ordinarily reside in the UK.

 If you are not ordinarily resident in the UK, you may be charged for your care.
-However, maternity care, even in early pregnancy, must not be withheld or delayed if a pregnant woman is unable to pay in advance because of the health risks associated with pregnancy and childbirth.
+However, maternity care, even in early pregnancy, must not be withheld or delayed if a pregnant woman or person is unable to pay in advance because of the health risks associated with pregnancy and childbirth.
 You must be informed if charges apply to your care.

 For more detailed advice about charges for maternity care, you can contact the Maternity Action helpline.